YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario02/README.md

   --version 100.2410.0 \
   --namespace trident-protect -f protectValues.yaml
 ```
-After a few seconds (really), you will a pod in the namespace:
+After a few seconds (really), you will see a pod in the Trident Protect namespace:
 ```bash
 $ kubectl get -n trident-protect po
 NAME                                                           READY   STATUS    RESTARTS   AGE